6 Traditional Vietnamese Cultural Values to Know About

 The Dragon Dance to welcome the New Year | ©Quangpraha/pixabay

-In which spring is the main festive season.
+Spring is the main festive season.
 Lunar New Year (Tet Nguyen Dan) is the most important traditional festival of Vietnamese people.
-At Tet holidays, everyone worships their ancestors and rests after a year of hard work.
+During the Tet holidays, everyone worships their ancestors and rests after a year of hard work.

 The significant traditional festivals in Vietnam also include:

-• the typically Mid-Autumn Festival on the 15th of the eighth lunar month when most children wait for sweet moon cakes and fun toys.
+• The typical Mid-Autumn Festival on the 15th of the eighth lunar month when most children wait for sweet moon cakes and fun toys

-The festivals promote the communal culture to develop strongly.
-Also, these activities strengthen the love of each person’s origins when being immersed in the sacred atmosphere of the celebration.
+The festivals strongly promote and develop the communal culture.
+Also, these activities strengthen each person’s love for their origins when immersed in the sacred atmosphere of the celebration.

 Participating in one of the traditional festivals is also a perfect way to explore Vietnamese culture.
-So, when you plan your itinerary to Vietnam, you should notice the above holidays.
+So, when you plan your itinerary for Vietnam, you should note the above holidays.

 5. Rich culinary enriches Vietnamese culture